nigelhorne/ged2site/README.md

 This is quite complex software, so if you are a genealogist looking to create a website and aren't an IT guru, it would be better to e-mail me on `<njh at nigelhorne.com>` for professional help.
+The software is aimed to be useful for people with limited genealogical knowledge.
 If you contact me, please let me know the program you're using to create your Gedcom file, and the operating system you are using.